ibm-cloud-docs/vpc/vpn-client-to-site-securing-environment.md

 ### Authenticating with client certificates
 {: #vpn-server-authenticate-with-client-certs}

-To authenticate with client certficates, be aware of the following:
+To authenticate with client certificates, be aware of the following:

 * Use unique client certificates.
 The VPN server configuration of client certificate authentication requires a client certificate as input.
 However, unique client certificates signed by the same Certificate Authority (CA) can be created separately and used for different users.
 * Use a Certificate Revocation List (CRL) to revoke client certificates.
 Client-to-site VPN servers support CRL to revoke client certificates.
 For more information, see [Creating a VPN server](/docs/vpc?topic=vpc-vpn-create-server).
-* Do not use a client certificate signed with a public CA, such as LetsEncrypt certificates created through Certificate Manager or Secrets Manager.
+* Do not use a client certificate signed with a public CA, such as LetsEncrypt certificates created through Secrets Manager.
 Using public-CA-signed client certificates means that anyone can provision a client certificate and authenticate successfully.
 Also, certificates that are created with a public CA cannot be easily tracked and revoked with a CRL.

 ## Additional VPN server configurations
 {: #vpn-server-additional-configurations}